OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL-2.0.md

 * The meaning of `OFFSETZ` of the command `DISTRIBUTION` has changed.
 It now indicates a shift of the particle bunch relative to the reference particle.
 Use the `ZSTART` attribute of the `TRACK` command to start the simulation at a position `z > 0`
 * The attribute `DISTRIBUTION` of the command `DISTRIBUTION` has been renamed to `TYPE`
 * OPAL-T: The attribute `ROTATION` of `RBEND` and `SBEND` has been replaced by `PSI` which now can be applied to all elements to rotate them about the reference trajectory
+* OPAL-Cycl: The trim coil description has been changed and trim coils are now a separate element.
+A new recommended description based on a rational function has been added.
+The old description has changed its units for `BMAX` from [kG] to [T] and `SLPTC` has been inverted to [1/mm].

+## Output file related changes

+* OPAL-Cycl: _-trackOrbit.dat_ file is now in [m]

 ## Input file related changes introduced in [OPAL-1.6](OPAL-1.6)